Fail to Notify Change of Address

 Normally these charges result in pleas of guilty.
 Make sure you are organised for Court and have worked out exactly what you are going to tell the Magistrate.

 With any governmental organisation it is important to keep a solid record of any correspondence.
 This includes what you are sending, whether it has been received and on what date.

-Maximum penalty and court that deals with this chargeThis offence carries a fine of 3 penalty units (around $483.57) as the highest possible.
+The offence of Fail to Notify Change of Address (s67(1) of the Road Safety (Drivers) Regulations 2009) carries a fine of 3 penalty units (around $483.57) as the highest possible.